 - Reliable Direct Spark Ignition with 100% gas valve shut off.

-Combustion: Non-sealed combustion (the combustion air is taken directly from the space to be heated and the combustion products are released into that same space).
+Combustion: Sealed combustion (the combustion air is taken directly from the space to be heated or from outside).

-- Minimum height to be respected, according to Keywarm HVAC.
+- Minimum height to be respected, according to each manufacturer.

 - Installation is not recommended in places where there are chlorine products, solvents or explosives, but certain models are suitable for that type of environment.